-Inoculation exemplifies an attempt to exercise domination over all pathogens, and insulate the human biome from perceived pathogenic effects: a delusion born of pure hubris.
+Inoculation exemplifies an attempt to exercise domination over all pathogens, and insulate the human biome from perceived pathogenic effects.

 The human vital force evolved to acquire infectious contagious disease naturally.
 The innate wisdom of the vital force governs the physical body, the energy body, and the spiritual body.
 It has been doing an eloquent dance with the process of maturing the immune system since time began.
 The principle of vitalism governs this concept.

 Vaccinosis is the grafting of a foreign disease onto the human being by bypassing the normal mechanism of contracting disease, which takes place through mucosal membrane.
 Injecting pathogens directly into the bloodstream is an unnatural introduction.

 Have you noticed the increase in exaggerated forms of inflammation such as eczema, asthma, mollescum, and serious autoimmune irregularities?
 This is because when you impose an immune challenge containing excipients and foreign mediums, bypassing the innate arm of the immune system, the humoral arm overreacts, producing a terrifying array of compensatory responses.
 The individual now has unfamiliar disease grafted upon the human biome.

 For more information on vitalism and factors that detrimentally effect our immune system, check out Cilla’s class on the Health Helix.

 Manipulating germs carries terrifying risks.

 This manipulation derails the brilliant design of Mother Nature and her natural evolution of immunity that’s taken place over millions of years.
 Burnett posited that homeoprophylaxis would be much safer and support the natural immune process.
 Homeoprophylaxis aims to integrate and synchronize the human species with other life forms, in the most compatible way, instead of imposing separation.